Mario Hezonja

 Mario Hezonja ([ˌmâːrio ˈxêzoɲa]; born 25 February 1995) is a Croatian professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
-He also represents the Croatian national team internationally.
+He also represents the Croatian national team in international competition.
 He was selected with the fifth overall pick in the 2015 NBA draft by the Orlando Magic.

 Junior career

 Hezonja was promoted to the club level in his native Croatia when he was 12 years old, and at the age of 13, he stayed for two seasons with Dubrovnik.
 In 2010, Hezonja signed a contract with Croatian club Zagreb.
 In 2011, he won the Nike International Junior Tournament with Zagreb.
 He was also named to the All-Tournament team, alongside teammate Dario Šarić.
 He was forced to sit out the 2011–12 season because of mononucleosis.